-“We are proud to be recognized as a top digital city for two consecutive years,” said Mayor Robert Garcia.
-“We have made significant progress in advancing the use of data and technology throughout critical City initiatives, and we remain committed to advancing equity and erasing the digital divide in Long Beach.”
+“We are proud to be recognized as a top digital city for three consecutive years,” said Mayor Rex Richardson.
+“Our City’s use of technology and data to support critical initiatives highlights our unwavering commitment to advancing equity and inclusion, as well as addressing the digital divide in Long Beach.”

-Now in its 22nd year, the annual survey recognizes cities across the nation that utilize technology to tackle social challenges, enhance services and strengthen cybersecurity, among other initiatives.
-It honors cities in five population classifications, with Long Beach assigned to the 250,000 to 499,999 population category where it was awarded the first-place honor for the second year in a row.
+Now in its 23rd year, the annual survey recognizes cities nationwide that utilize technology to tackle social challenges, enhance services and strengthen cybersecurity, among other initiatives.
+It honors cities in five population classifications, with Long Beach assigned to the 250,000 to 499,999 population category.

-The top 10-ranking cities in each of the five population categories, among other awardees, will be honored during the Digital Cities Awards and Workshop in December.
-The full list of this year’s winners is available on the CDG website.
+The top 10-ranking cities in each of the five population categories, among other awardees, will be honored during the Digital Cities Survey Awards on Nov.
+16, 2023.
+The complete list of this year’s winners is available on the CDG website.